mikeizbicki/cmc-csci040/project_00/README.md

 ## Submission

 You must upload two URLs to sakai:
-1. the URL to your webpage
+1. the URL to your webpage, and
-1. the URL to the Internet Archive's copy of your webpage
+1. the URL to the Internet Archive's copy of your webpage.

 If you also completed extra credit, take a screenshot proving you completed the extra credit,